-Weird but true — peeing in the shower is cleaner than going in the toilet

-Shower-peers, rejoice!
-You may have spent decades in the shadows, desperately trying to keep your dirty secret hidden, but now it's time to step up and declare, "I pee in the shower, and I'm damn proud."
+8 Reasons You Should Pee in the Shower & Not Feel Gross About It

+Come on, you can admit it.
+You’ve totally peed in the shower before.
+It’s not something that usually comes up in dinner conversation, but we’ve all let our pee flow free while bathing at least a handful of times in our lives — and now you can actually urinate in the shower and feel good about it, rather than ashamed.

-That's right, we have cold hard facts to prove what we've all been thinking in the back of our minds for as long as we can remember: Peeing in the shower is a good thing.
-The University of East Anglia actually created a whole program dedicated to it, and the school's "Go with the Flow" campaign went mainstream in 2014 after two students estimated that peeing in the shower could save the campus 187 million gallons of water a year.
+Turns out that peeing in the shower not only feels great and is super convenient, but it’s actually environmentally responsible too.
+The University of East Anglia even created a “Go with the Flow” campaign that went mainstream in 2014 after two students estimated that peeing in the shower could save the campus 187 million gallons of water a year.
+187 million gallons — just by doing something that we all really want to do, anyway.
+(What a way to get rid of that eco-anxiety!)

+And being green isn’t the only thing great about going pee-pee in the shower.
+It’s actually good for you health-wise, too.

+So shower-peers, rejoice!
+You may have spent decades in the shadows, but no longer.
 Here are all the reasons why peeing in the shower is even better than going in the toilet.

 UofEA estimates that the new program will save the university over $230,000 a year in water costs.
 Your personal savings might not be that impressive (although who knows how much you pee?) but who wouldn’t love to lighten up their utility bill?